Reds vs. Mariners Player Props Betting Odds

-Player prop bet odds for Julio Rodriguez, Spencer Steer and others are available when the Seattle Mariners visit the Cincinnati Reds at Great American Ball Park on Tuesday at 6:40 PM ET.
+Player prop bet odds for Julio Rodriguez, Spencer Steer and others are listed when the Seattle Mariners visit the Cincinnati Reds at Great American Ball Park on Wednesday (at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!